Lincoln International

 The firm, which is headquartered in Chicago, Illinois, was founded in 1996.
-The company operates through 23 offices in North America (Atlanta, Chicago, Dallas, Los Angeles, Miami, New York and San Francisco), Europe (Amsterdam, Brussels, Frankfurt, London, Madrid, Milan, Munich, Paris, Stockholm, Vienna and Zurich), Asia (Beijing, Mumbai, Bangalore and Tokyo) and South America (São Paulo).
+The company operates through 25 offices in North America (Atlanta, Chicago, Dallas, Los Angeles, Miami, New York, San Francisco, Cleveland and Richmond), Europe (Amsterdam, Brussels, Frankfurt, London, Madrid, Milan, Munich, Paris, Stockholm, Vienna and Zurich), Asia (Beijing, Mumbai, Bangalore and Tokyo) and South America (São Paulo).

+Since April 2023, the firm also increased its geographic reach into Oceania through a strategic partnership with Miles Advisory Partners, which has offices in Sydney and Melbourne.
+The Indian office is running its operations in Mumbai.

 History

 The firm was founded by Rob Barr and Jim Lawson, as well as Ed Hanlon and Eric Malchow, as a boutique investment banking firm, Lincoln Partners, in 1996.
 Barr and Lawson had worked together since 1981 and they began to work with Hanlon in 1988 and Malchow in 1994.
 Prior to founding Lincoln Partners, the partners spent most of their time working for Paine Webber, which was acquired by UBS in 2000.

 Through the late 1990s, Lincoln Partners grew to an organization of approximately 30 people and became a registered broker dealer.

 In January 2006, Lincoln International was formed through the merger of Lincoln Partners and Peters Associates, two middle market investment banks based in the U.S. and Germany, respectively, as well as a team from KPMG joining to form a Paris office.
 At the time of the merger, Lincoln International had offices in Chicago, Frankfurt, New York and Paris.
 The two firms had previously worked together through a strategic joint venture established in 2005.

-As of December 2022, Lincoln International has over 850 employees and is eyeing an IPO in the near future.
+As of July 2024, Lincoln International has over 1,000 employees and is eyeing an IPO in the near future.